|Scientific Name||Alopecurus myosuroides Hudson|

 Additional Crop Information

 Blackgrass greatly reduces grain yield and quality and interferes with combine harvesting.
-Herbicide resistant biotypes of Alopecurus myosuroides against different herbicide classes (currently mostly ACCase-inhibitors and Isoproturon) in Western Europe reduce the efficacy of control.
-A heterogeneous distribution of Alopecurus myosuroides populations is often observed.
-Patches are stable in location and persistent, therefore site-specific control is beneficial.
-The economic weed thresholds for Blackgrass is 20-30 plants per m² (1.9 - 2.8/sq. ft.).
+Biotypes of Alopecurus myosuroides that have developed resistance against different herbicide classes (currently mostly ACCase-inhibitors and Isoproturon) in Western Europe pose a major challenge for control.
+A heterogeneous distribution of Alopecurus myosuroides populations is often observed in fields.
+Heavily infested patches are stable in location and persistent, therefore site-specific control is beneficial.
+The economic weed thresholds for Blackgrass is set at 20-30 seed heads per m² (1.9 - 2.8/sq. ft.).
 Reduced tillage practices results in a strong increase of Blackgrass populations.
-95 % efficacy of control is needed to prevent population increase.
+More than 95 % efficacy of control is needed to prevent population increase.

 Integrated Crop Management